Here are some of the common terms you’ll come across when buying and selling real estate.

 Real estate agent

-A person licensed to negotiate and transact the sale or lease of real estate on behalf of the property owner.
+A person licensed under the Real Estate Agents Act 2008 to negotiate and transact the sale or lease of real estate on behalf of the property owner.

 The process of paying off one loan with the proceeds from a new loan using the same property as security.

 The Act that provides for the regulation of the real estate industry in New Zealand.

 The government regulator of the New Zealand real estate industry.

 The READT hears and determines disciplinary and licensing cases involving licensees.
 The READT is part of the Ministry of Justice and is independent of REA.